DIY-Smart-Appliances/SmartFridge/README.md

 The actuator is on or off, and it turns on the associated compressor and, if present, the air valve.
 This setup works with systems with one compressor for the fridge and one for the freezer (combined compressor) and with separate compressors for each function.

-It is indicated with an A.
+It is indicated with an A. If there is more than one compressor it will be indicated as

 Each cellar can have an actuator for a fan.
 It is indicated with an F.

 ## HMI
 The fridge can have an interface.
 It can be used to simply display status or to set operating parameters.
-The presence of an HMI is indicated in the door components as H, the number of the HMI type and a + if it has buttons.
+The presence of an HMI is indicated with an H after the D or d, the number of the HMI type and a + if it has buttons.

 For this project we will consider five interfaces.